Spring#

 The core goals of Spring are:

-• Aspect-Oriented Programming (AOP): Helps separate cross-cutting concerns like logging, security, and transactions.
+• Aspect-Oriented Programming (AOP): Helps separate cross-cutting concerns.[2]

 • Integration Support: Easily integrates with other frameworks like JUnit and Mockito, making it easier for developers to write clean, maintainable, and testable code.